moralesresearch/Apple-DOS/README.md

 SU1 --> Security Update 1 has been release for all latest and supported releases of ARM DOS!

+SU2 --> Expect to be released around December 1

 ARM DOS v1.0.0 has moved to our open-source repository Here's the link:https://github.com/Server2356/Open-Source Thanks for using our operating system!